Mohammad-Qasem/reading-notes/README.md

 it is simple as that :heart_eyes:

-3-you want to write a link.
+3- you want to write a link.

 just write

          [your link ](khttp://github.com)

-just paste the your link between brackets. really easy :thumbsup:
+just paste your link between brackets. really easy :thumbsup:

 4- you can add an image